-Dr. Gwynn then explained that his invisible student will “ask all the dumb questions so you don’t have to.”
-You see, Joe Gunchy was a complete idiot.
-He did everything wrong.
-But, he made all the mistakes so we didn’t have to.
+Dr. Gwynn explained that Joe Gunchy is a complete idiot and does everything wrong.
+But, his invisible student will “ask all the dumb questions so you don’t have to.”
+He makes all the mistakes so we don’t have to.
 Throughout the semester, Dr. Gwynn would point to the chair and say, “Now Joe Gunchy might try to do it this way…“, then explain why Joe’s approach was wrong.
 Then he would show us the best way to do it.

 He who asks a question is a fool for five minutes; he who does not ask a question remains a fool forever. – Chinese Proverb (as told by Dr. Gwynn)